 The overall health of the container plants in the DG-5 mitigation area was noted as being good.
 Approximately less than five percent of all container plants were noted as showing varied levels of stress, which is approximately the same as the percentage of plants that were showing stress during the previous qualitative monitoring event.
-Formal mortality counts were taken for DG-5 during the 2020, 2021, and 2022 quantitative monitoring events.
-Similar to DG-2A, most of the willows and Fremont's cottonwoods were continuing to show signs of seasonal dieback.
+Formal mortality counts were taken for DG-5 during the 2020, 2021, 2022 and 2023 quantitative monitoring events.
+Similar to DG-2A, the willows and Fremont's cottonwoods were no longer showing signs of seasonal dieback.
 Some of the planting basins were observed to have minor erosion and should be repaired.
 The installation of plants in the DG-5 mitigation area appears to have been completed successfully and the issues noted during the monitoring are not expected to have a negative impact on the continued growth of the plants.
 Photos 25 and 26 in Attachment B document the status of the mitigation area during the monitoring visit.

 Native plant growth was noted throughout the DG-5 mitigation area, likely both from natural recruitment and from seeding.
-Native plants such as annual bursage, mulefat, telegraph weed, evening primrose (Oenothera elata), common phacelia, and stinging nettle were observed sprouting in the DG-5 mitigation area.
-Native cover for the DG-5 mitigation area was estimated to be approximately 85 percent and the site is thriving.
+Native plants such as annual bursage, mugwort, Canada horseweed, and stinging nettle were observed sprouting in the DG-5 mitigation area.
+Native cover for the DG-5 mitigation area was estimated to be approximately 80 to 85 percent and the site is thriving.

-Nonnative weed cover in DG-5 was estimated at approximately less than five percent, which is approximately four percent more than the percentage of nonnative weed cover that was observed during the previous qualitative monitoring event.
-Nonnative species observed in DG-5 included black mustard, perennial pepperweed, and nonnative grasses.
-All nonnative weeds were just starting to germinate and had not gone to flower or seed.
-In addition, most of the annual nonnative weeds were observed to be dead for the season.
+Nonnative weed cover in DG-5 was estimated at approximately five percent, which is approximately fifteen percent less than the percentage of nonnative weed cover that was observed during the previous qualitative monitoring event.
+It should be noted that weed cover in this mitigation area during the summer of 2022 was approximately less than one percent.
+The minor increase in nonnative cover during the summer of 2023 in this mitigation area is likely due to the increase in precipitation during the 2023 wet season.
+Nonnative species observed in DG-5 included black mustard, soft brome (Bromus hordaceous), and poison hemlock.
+Most nonnative weeds were just starting to germinate and had not gone to flower or seed.